-The University of Alaska Anchorage (UAA) School of Social Work is seeking an Assistant Professor to teach in our BSW and MSW programs.
-The position will be hired as a Tripartite (teaching, research, and service responsibilities) faculty workload commencing Fall Semester 2020.
-This tenure‐track position will include service to the university, community, and profession.
+The University of Alaska Anchorage (UAA) School of Social Work is seeking an Assistant Professor to teach in its BSW and MSW programs, and to advance research and practice in immigration and refugee social services.
+The position will be hired as a Tripartite (with teaching, research, and service responsibilities) faculty workload commencing Fall Semester 2021.
 Successful candidates will be expected to teach in both the MSW and BSW programs through on campus and/or distance delivery technologies.
+This tenure-track position will include service to the university, community, and profession.

-3. Provide service to the University, the profession, and/or the community.
-Essential
+Provide service to the University, profession, and/or community

 Minimum of two years post-MSW social work practice experience